umalabs/federizer/README.md

 ## Motivation

-Create a system that will form the backbone of API-to-API interactions, just as email forms the backbone of user-to-user interaction.
+To create a system that will form the backbone of API-to-API interactions, just as email forms the backbone of user-to-user interaction.

 ## MTA-to-MTA vs. API-to-API Comparison